 - Double the liquids, using 2 cups of water and 2 cups of lemon juice

-- Add 1/4 teaspoon of mint extract
+- Add 1/4 teaspoon extra of mint extract

 Starbucks Medicine Ball Tea